 Factors Affecting Grief

-Other common experiences:
+Other common experiences are that:

 Having Another Baby